Les Sables d'Olonne Agglomération

 Les Sables d'Olonne Agglomération is the communauté d'agglomération, an intercommunal structure, centred on the city of Les Sables-d'Olonne.

+Geography

 It is located in the Vendée department, in the Pays de la Loire region, western France.
 Created in 2017, its seat is in Les Sables-d'Olonne.
 Its area is 172.1 km2.

+Demographics

 Its population was 54,258 in 2019, of which 45,030 in Les Sables-d'Olonne proper.

 Composition

 The communauté d'agglomération consists of the following 5 communes: